kyma-project/cli/docs/gen-docs/kyma_alpha_delete_module.md

 title: kyma alpha delete module
 ---

-Disables a module in the cluster or in the given Kyma resource.
+Deactivates a module in the cluster or in the given Kyma resource.

 ## Synopsis

-Use this command to disable active Kyma modules in the cluster.
+Use this command to deactivate Kyma modules in the cluster.

 ### Detailed description